 The Only Woman

 On my last day, I decided to take side roads rather than jump on the superhighway.
-By looking at Google maps, it’s obvious where the coal is.
-Lots of black patches.
-I headed to a black spot and saw a facility with a sign that said “Trump Digs Coal,” and pulled off the road to make a plan.
-A giant truck rolled down the road and stopped, idling.
-I waited and walked over and called up to the window.
-The door opened and out came a woman miner.
-My first.
-I was drawn to her Chevrolet tattoo on one arm and a large oval-shaped burn scar on the other.
+I saw a facility with a sign that said “Trump Digs Coal,” and pulled off the road to make a plan.
+Along came a truck driven by a woman.
+I was drawn to her Chevrolet tattoo on one arm and a large oval-shaped scar on the other.

 Sweet teens hanging at the firehouse.
 None had interest in working in coal.